hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 **Shifting model arguments**

 * `-s`: size of sequencing tags.
-Default, MACS will use the first 10 sequences from your input treatment file to determine it
+By default, MACS will use the first 10 sequences from your input treatment file to determine it
-* `--bw`: The bandwidth which is used to scan the genome ONLY for model building.
+* `--bw`: The bandwidth, which is used to scan the genome ONLY for model building.
 Can be set to the expected sonication fragment size.
 * `--mfold`: upper and lower limit for model building

 **Peak calling arguments**